 10 Scary Facts About Pool Leaks

 Pools come in many different shapes and sizes, and contain thousands of gallons of water.
 This means that if a leak occurs, it can lead to a substantial amount of damage.
-Whether the pool itself is damaged and leaking, or the plumbing lines to the pool are leaking, the repair must be addressed as soon as possible.
+Whether your Scottsdale pool itself is damaged or your Phoenix home has a leaking pipe or the plumbing lines to the pool are leaking, the repair must be addressed as soon as possible.
 Below are 10 scary swimming pool facts every pool owner should know.

 Many pool owners mistakenly believe a leak would be obvious.
 However, most leaks are not obvious, until they are of major concern.
 We are speaking of thousands of dollars of damage.